Social Support Guidelines

 - A user says, “I need help”

-- A user asks when a feature in Firefox will work again
+- A user asks when a feature in Firefox will work again (this is our example above.)

 Tips: here’s a few best practices to keep in mind: